willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

 ``` html
   <h1>Hello World</h1>
 ```
-### Common Pitfalls: Binary Logical Operators
+### Common Pitfalls: The Logical AND Operator

 Typically, we only need the ternary operatory if we are managing three pieces of information.
-If we only need to manage two pieces of information, we can use the logical AND operator: &&
+If we only need to manage two pieces of information, we can use the [logical AND operator: &&](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND)

 While this works when our conditional is true...